karastift/erzaehler/README.md

 I recommend to follow the [official documentation](https://kotlinlang.org/docs/multiplatform/multiplatform-create-first-app.html#run-your-application) for running the actual mobile app either on Android or iOS Simulator.

+### Character assets (license & setup)

+This project uses character sprites from: https://pixelserial.itch.io/rpg-top-down-character-asset-pack

+License summary (author’s terms):
+- You can: use in personal/commercial projects; modify and include in games (free or paid).
+- You can’t: resell or redistribute the assets (even if modified).

+Because redistribution is forbidden, the sprites are not included in this repository.
+To use them locally:

+1) Download the asset pack and extract it.
+2) Slice the sprites into frames using the helper script [slice-assets.py](slice-assets.py):
+3) Copy the generated frames into Compose resources so the app can load them:

 ## App flow

 1) Choose Language and Level which affects story and speech speed.